ONE LIBERTY PROPERTIES, INC.

 To whom does this Code apply?

-This Code applies to all the officers, directors and employees of the Company, Gould Investors L.P., BRT Apartments Corp., Majestic Property Management Corp., their respective subsidiaries, and any one or more of the foregoing.
+This Code applies to all the officers, directors and employees of the Company, Gould Investors L.P., BRT Apartments Corp., Majestic Property Management Corp., their respective direct and indirect subsidiaries (i.e., entities which are “controlled by” the foregoing companies), and any one or more of the foregoing.
+(The term “controlled by” means the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of a person, whether through the ownership of voting securities, by contract, or otherwise).
 All of the individuals to whom this Code applies are referred to as “Associates” and all these entities are referred to collectively as “Affiliated Entities.”
 Unless otherwise indicated or the context otherwise requires, references to the Company include the Affiliated Entities and their respective subsidiaries.

 Is compliance with the Code important?